scala/scala-lang/_posts/2018-05-15-license-change.md

 Let us know by the deadline, either via email (adriaan@lightbend.com or jorge.vicentecantero@epfl.ch) or by posting on the dedicated thread on [our contributors forum](https://contributors.scala-lang.org/t/moving-to-the-apache-v2-0-license/1859).

 No other means of communication will be considered on this topic.
-Please also see: https://xkcd.com/14/.
+Please also see: [xkcd #14](https://xkcd.com/14/).